8 Pros and Cons of Buying a Home in a Gated Community

 Should I buy a home located in a gated community?
-This is a question many home buyer’s ask themselves or their Realtor when they start their home search.
-While purchasing a home in a gated community might be the right decision for some home buyer’s it may be the wrong decision for others.
+This is one of the most popular questions homebuyers ask themselves or their Realtor when they start their home search.
+There are many pros and cons of gated communities.
+It might be the right decision for some home buyers and could be the wrong decision for others.

-What are the Pros of living in a gated community?
+What are the Pros of Living in a Gated Community?

-Gated communities offer limited traffic since the only people allowed through the gates will be residents and guests of residence.
+Gated communities offer limited traffic since the only people allowed through the gates will be residents and guests of residents.
 Driver’s speeding within the community is not very common since they reside in the neighborhood too and want to keep it safe for all residents especially children playing outside.

 Rules and Restrictions

-What are the Cons of living in a gated community?
+What are the Cons of Living in a Gated Community?

-When you look at homes in gated communities odds are you will get held up at the gate with your Realtor and there is a strong possibility your future guests will too.
-While this wait may only be a few seconds other times it can be several minutes especially if the visitor lane is backed up.
+When you look at homes in gated communities odds are you will get held up at the gate with your Realtor.
+So if you were to buy a home in a gated community odds are your future guest and deliveries could be held up at the gate as well.
+While this wait may only be a few seconds other times it can be several minutes and quickly approach 10 minutes if the visitor lane is backed up.